boxblinkracer/phpunuhi/README.md

 </phpunuhi>
 ```

-Every set can have its own storage format (default is JSON).
+Every set can have its own **storage format** (default is JSON).

+Some storage formats, such as JSON, have individual attributes that can be defined in the Translation-Set.

-> Read more about optional attributes in the Storage section in the appendix below.
+> Read more about optional attributes in the storage-format section in the appendix below.

 ## 4. Validate Command